 The fundamental assumption (a.k.a. ontological primitive) underlying the following comments is that of panentheism or monistic idealism.
-This assumption is that ALL That Is, is comprised of objects in Universal Mind, which arises from and within Primordial Awareness or the Ground of ALL Being.
+This assumption is that ALL That Is, is comprised of objects in Primordial Awareness.
 Consider Primordial Awareness to be an undifferentiated or unity state of potential Consciousness that is assumed to be omnipresent and have infinite intelligence, creativity and attentive capacity.
 Primordial Awareness, exercising its infinite intelligence and creativity, imagined a continuous process of Creation incorporating the principle of Evolution.
 This is not to be confused with Darwinian evolution, which is a superficial imitation of Primordial Evolution.
 The process of Creation then began generating objects of Consciousness in Primordial Awareness.
 When focus of Attention is active, then “objects” residing in Primordial Awareness are Perceived and become objects or evolving objects of Consciousness.
 In short, for Primordial Awareness to be Conscious of something means the “thing” becomes particularized within Primordial Awareness through focus of Attention, and thereby, there isPerception of it as individuated or separate from other “things.”
 Attention in Primordial Awareness is unlimited, and therefore, the objects of Consciousness are unlimited.
-Thus, Universal Mind comes into existence within the field of Primordial Awareness.
+Thus, Universal Mind comes into existence through activity in the field of Primordial Awareness.
 By way of analogy, one might think of Universal Mind as a movie playing out on a screen (Primordial Awareness).
 Some people might even say this is a description of the Mind of God.
 Call it what you will.

 All That Is, is the content of Universal Mind and thus everything that exists is an object in Consciousness.
 Every object of Consciousness is an individuated subset of Primordial Awareness brought into Consciousness by the Attention given it.
-If you are made in the image of God, then that identity is due to you being an aspect of Primordial Awareness and an object of Consciousness.
+If you are made in the image of God, then that identity is due to you being an object of Consciousness in Primordial Awareness.
 An aspect of Primordial Awareness with biological potential can exist in a formless state within Consciousness or it can be expressed in a form.
 What you experience as a body is a biological form.
 The non-biological world that you experience is comprised of forms of varying densities (a.k.a. physical matter).
 Some physical matter will be denser than and some less dense than biological forms.
 All forms are objects of Consciousness and exist only in Universal Mind.
 All biological forms, as aspects of Universal Mind, have some degree of consciousness.

 Since ALL That Is arises within Primordial Awareness and from its infinite intelligence and creativity, everything in Universal Mind is accepted unconditionally by Primordial Awareness.
 This unconditional acceptance, when experienced by a human form within Universal Mind, is experienced as Divine Love.
 Divine Love is always a fundamental characteristic of Universal Mind and therefore always applies to every object of Consciousness whether that object is aware of it or not.
 Unconditional acceptance or Divine Love cannot be judgmental, therefore, there is no “moral” hierarchy within Universal Mind — no good or evil, right or wrong, or other dualities necessary for experience.